commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 ##### ensureChannels
-A flag to indicate whether the sync process should create supply channel of the given key when it doesn't exist in a target project yet.
+A flag to indicate whether the sync process should create a supply channel of the given key when it doesn't exist in a target project yet.
 - If `ensureChannels` is set to `false` this inventory won't be synced and the `errorCallback` will be triggered.
 - If `ensureChannels` is set to `true` the sync will attempt to create the missing supply channel with the given key.